IOG is 100% owner and operator of three fields in four licences the UK sector of the Southern North Sea collectively

 |P2342:||31 July 2019|

-The fields lie approximately 30-45km east of IOG’s 100%-owned Blythe field and are considered ready for development with no further appraisal required.
-FDP was submitted in Q4 2017 for development via a number of horizontal hydraulically stimulated wells with first gas by end of Q4 2019.
+The fields lie approximately 30-45km east of IOG’s 100%-owned Blythe field and are ready for development with no further appraisal required.
+The Field Development Plan was submitted in Q4 2017 for development via a number of horizontal hydraulically stimulated wells drilled from Normally Unmanned Installations with first gas by the end of Q4 2019.
 As part of the acquisition of these assets, IOG assumed liability for the decommissioning of a suspended well on Elland.